SuperEllipse/CDE-101-demo/README.md

 A resource allows you to upload files and dependencies for reuse.
 This makes managing spark-submits easier.

-Upload the files located in the "manual_jobs" directory of this project in your resource.
+Upload the files located in the "manual_jobs" directory of this project in your CDE resource.

 Next, we will create three jobs with the following settings.

+* Open each file and manually change table names to something that you can remember and is unique enough.
-For each of these, go to the "Jobs" tab and select "Create Job".
+* For each of these, go to the "Jobs" tab and select "Create Job".
 Choose type "Spark" and pick the corresponding files from your resource.

-It is important that you stick to the following nameing convention.
-Feel free to choose the remaining job settings as you wish e.g. scheduling options.
+It is important that you stick to the following naming convention.
+Do not schedule the jobs as we will launch them with Airflow in the next section.

 1. LC_data_exploration:
     - Name: "LC_data_exploration"